COVID-19 Safety Protocols for Ramat Shalom’s Sanctuary Building

 - One photographer/videographer will be permitted in the sanctuary.

-- The photographer/videographer will require a ticket (at this time s/he must be added to the list of those attending) and be counted as a participant.
+- The photographer/videographer will be counted as a participant.

 - The photographer/videographer may only photograph or record during the service.